These are the points that should be familiar to you after today’s class.

 You might object to the very idea of tacit consent.
 “You can’t be said to have agreed to do something if you didn’t say so explicitly!”
 I see the point, but I think that would be rash.
 We recognize tacit consent fairly regularly.
 If I say “so we’re agreed that we will meet back here next Tuesday” and no one objects, I will take you to have tacitly consented and I will be miffed if no one shows up.
 So there is nothing outlandish about tacit consent.

 A more promising kind of complaint would be to say that the sorts of actions that Locke describes don’t count as expressions of even tacit consent.
 Your silence could count as consent in the previous paragraph because we all knew that was how it would be understood.
 I said so clearly, you understood me, and you knew exactly what to do to tell me you did not agree.
 Locke’s examples of tacit consent don’t look like that.
-As James put it, few people think that they are expressing anything by using the roads.
+Few people think that they are expressing anything by using the roads.
 They are just using the roads.
 To put it the other way around, suppose you want to withhold your consent.
 How are you supposed to do it?
 Do you never go to the grocery store?
+As Agnes put it, there is not reasonable alternative to doing the things that Locke counts as giving tacit consent.
+So why is he entitled to think that when we do those things we’re voluntarily expressing our consent?
+It doesn’t feel voluntary and it doesn’t feel like consent.

 Hume’s arguments apply to any version of consent: explicit or tacit.
 His point is that it is impossible for consent, however expressed, to ground obligations to obey the state.
 He has two arguments that have the same structure.